 In Part One of our Home Detoxification Series we started in the pantry and in Part Two, we are moving on to common household products.

-Traditional brands contains chemicals, such as triclosan, parabens, and sodium laureth sulfate (SLS) which can not be supported by scientific research as safe for long term human use.
+Traditional brands contains chemicals, such as triclosan, parabens, sodium laureth sulfate (SLS) and endocrine disruptors which can not be supported by scientific research as safe for long term human use.
 There’s a reason why all the homebrand cleaning products you buy smell like hell in your bathtub.
 They’re strong, full of toxins and incredibly dangerous to use.

 In order to reduce your chemical load, please address your choice for the following products, as these are the ones that have direct contact with your sensory organs and can cause serious damage with time.